God gives reborn believers access to his personal contentment.

-God supplies the strength, hope, peace, and comfort we need to endure distress intact.
-He carries the burdens we give him, which enables us to travel light.
+God supplies the strength, hope, peace, and comfort we need to endure distress.
+He carries the burdens we give him so we can travel light.

 True freedom is not the license to do whatever we want.
-It is the ability to make the right moral choice, when immoral alternatives are currently more attractive.
+It is the ability to make the right moral choice when immoral alternatives are alluring.

 God provides the foundation for an accurate, healthy self-image.

 God considers us significant.
-His assessments are absolute truth.
-Therefore, we truly are significant, no matter how bleak our past, how recent our unrighteousness, or how others may perceive us.
+His assessments are the absolute truth.
+Therefore, we are genuinely valuable, no matter how bleak our past, how recent our unrighteousness, or how others may perceive us.

-God loves each of us equally, regardless of our status, strengths, weaknesses, successes, or failures.
-We therefore have no reason to ever feel inferior or superior to anyone else.
+God loves everyone equally, regardless of our strengths, weaknesses, successes, failures, or status.
+We, therefore, have no reason ever to feel inferior or superior to anyone else.

-God infuses our lives with new meaning and purpose, as we walk in harmony with him.
+God infuses our lives with meaning and purpose as we walk in harmony with him.

-Mundane things become his gifts, for which we give thanks.
+Mundane things become his gifts for which we give thanks.
 Work turns into a form of worship.
 Nature becomes evidence of his power and majesty.
-Other people become conduits of his aid and valuable souls he wants to love and encourage through us.
+Other people become conduits of his aid.
+Or valuable souls he wants to love and encourage through us.

-We set new performance standards for ourselves, because we want everything we think, say, and do to reflect well on him.
+We set new performance standards for ourselves because we want everything we do, say, and think to reflect well on him.

 God gives us opportunities for personal fulfillment as we care for others on his behalf.

 The Holy Spirit equips every reborn believer with one or more special abilities that help churches function effectively and minister productively.
-We experience a soulful satisfaction when God uses our gifts to advance his eternal cause.
+We experience deep satisfaction when God uses our gifts to advance his eternal cause.

 His Word outlines the priorities and goals that please him and enrich us.
 It warns us about specific mistakes that can permanently complicate our lives.
-He presents general guidelines that help us avoid lesser mishaps.
-He helps us discover our passion and purpose in life, as we delight in him.
+It offers general guidelines that help us avoid lesser mishaps.

-God makes sure we are always in the presence of goodness that is worthy of our gratitude, even amid adverse circumstances.
+God ensures we are always in the presence of goodness worthy of our gratitude, even amid affliction.

 These good things may seem trivial relative to the intensity of our suffering.
-In dire circumstances, they may be limited to the comfort of his nearness and the assurance of heaven.
-Nonetheless, we are always in proximity of goodness.
+In dire situations, they may be limited to the comfort of his nearness and the assurance of heaven.
+Nonetheless, we are always in proximity to goodness.

 God also produces goodness from our bad situations, regardless of their severity or our culpability, as we walk in harmony with him.
 This goodness materializes in either our lives, the lives of those around us, or both.

-God never lets our suffering exceed our coping ability, as we walk in harmony with him.
-He never lets us encounter temptations we cannot resist.
+He never lets our suffering exceed our coping ability as we walk in harmony with him.
+He never allows us to encounter temptations we cannot resist.
 He limits how long our moral failures negatively impact our future generations.

-God, though his Word, provides a rational framework for defining reality.
+God, through his Word, provides a rational framework for defining reality.

-His designs, descriptions, assessments, principles, prescriptions, proclamations, and boundaries inform an accurate worldview.
+His designs, descriptions, assessments, principles, prescriptions, precepts, and boundaries inform an accurate worldview.

-God tells us who we are, how we got here, why we are here, how life got messed up, and what we can do about it, and how everything turns out.
+God tells us who we are, how we got here, why we are here, how life got messed up, what we can do about it, and how everything turns out.

 God is immutable.
 His attributes, truths, motivations, and goals never change.
-His promises are always operative.
-The entirety of his Word is always applicable.
+His promises are forever operative.
+The entirety of his Word is always enlightening.